Welcome to the Wetland Plant & Restoration Lab at ODU

 The Wetland Plant & Restoration Lab is led by Assistant Professor Dr. Taylor M. Sloey in the Department of Biological Sciences at Old Dominion University in Norfolk, Virginia USA.

-Plant Performance We use a variety of techniques to measure plant performance in response to wetland drivers such as hydrology, soil physico-chemistry, and biota. |
+We use a variety of techniques to measure plant functional traits and plant response to ecological drivers.

-Ecosystem Change We use field based studies at larger landscape scales to understand wetland community response to environmental drivers and change over time. |
+We use field based studies at larger landscape scales to understand wetland community response to environmental drivers and change over time.

-Management Our lab's research is problem-focused and employs basic science to inform ecosystem management and improve restoration and conservation efforts. |
+Our lab's research is problem-focused and employs basic science to inform ecosystem management and improve restoration and conservation efforts.

 LAB NEWS: